patw/SimpleVectorStore/README.md

 ## Limitations

 * **In-Memory Only:** The entire dataset must fit into available RAM.
 Not suitable for very large datasets.
 * **Basic Search Performance:** Vector search involves a linear scan.
 It will become slow with a very large number of items.
 No approximate nearest neighbor (ANN) indexing is implemented.
-Lexical search is also basic.
+Lexical search is ~~also basic~~ kinda awesome now.
 * **Scalability:** Primarily designed for single-process use.
 Concurrent writes are not inherently thread-safe without external locking mechanisms.
 * **JSON Serialization:** Metadata must contain JSON-serializable types for persistence to work correctly.